PlotkinLab/Backbone-linkage-of-cyclic-peptides/README.md

 ./systematically_run.sh <peptide SEQUENCE>
  ```

-After the command was run, the gromacs topology file (.top), gro structure (.gro), and position restraint file (.itp) will be deposited in a new folder named C<G (repeat i times)>\<SEQUENCE\><G (repeat j times)>s (ex.
-CGGKTKEGs)
+After the command is run, there are 3 file outputs:
+* The gromacs topology file (.top),
+* The gro structure (.gro),
+* The position restraint file (.itp)
+These will be deposited in a new folder named C<G (repeat i times)>\<SEQUENCE\><G (repeat j times)>s (for example: CGGKTKEGs)

 ## Example
 The example folder shows the content after running
  ```
 ./systematically_run.sh KTKE
  ```
-The prot.pdb contains the alphasynuclein structure (chain A of the PDB entry 2N0A), and the seq file contain the corresponding sequence.
-The variable i and j in systematically_run.sh file are 2 and 1, respectively, so the sequence after glycindel process is CGGKTKEG.
-The files for GROMACS MD simulation are deposited in CGGKTKEGs.
+In this example, the prot.pdb contains the alphasynuclein structure (chain A of the PDB entry 2N0A), and the seq file contains the corresponding sequence (KTKE).
+The variables i and j in systematically_run.sh file are 2 and 1, respectively, so the sequence after glycindel process is CGGKTKEG.
+The files for GROMACS MD simulation are deposited in a folder named "CGGKTKEGs".